This project has been archived and is no longer being updated. For the latest information about the project, please visit the Bill 25 webpage.

 Updating our Official Community Plan and Zoning Bylaw

-In November 2025, the Province of British Columbia enacted Bill 25, new housing legislation that allows more property owners in the city to add more housing units to their lots over time, including in the city’s heritage areas.
-To comply with this legislation, the City must update its Official Community Plan (OCP) and Zoning Bylaw by June 30, 2026.
-As part of those updates, we invite the community to learn about Bill 25 and share your input on heritage character neighbourhoods.
+In November 2025, the Province of British Columbia enacted Bill 25, new housing legislation which would allow more property owners in the city to add more housing units to their lots over time, including in the City’s heritage areas.
+The City is required to update its Zoning Bylaw by June 30, 2026 to comply with this legislation.

 - Allow up to 6 housing units per lot in areas with 400 metres of a frequent transit bus stop